openstack-archive/murano/doc/source/draft/enduser-guide/manage_applications.rst

         :width: 630 px
         :alt: Environment Components page

      It may take some time for the environment to deploy.
+You cannot add applications to your environment during deployment.
 Wait for the status to change from `Deploying` to `Ready`.
 You can check the status either on the Environments page or on the Environment Components page.

 Application topology
 --------------------